metayerkinson/SVGLogo-Maker/README.md

 WHEN I open the `logo.svg` file in a browser
 THEN I am shown a 300x200 pixel image that matches the criteria I entered

-## Mock-Up

-The following image shows a mock-up of the generated SVG given the following input entered by the user: SVG for the text, white for the text color, circle from the list of shapes, and green for the shape color.
-Note that this is just an image of the output SVG and not the SVG file itself:

-Image showing a green circle with white text that reads "SVG.

 ## Description